-It is asserted that the independent sub-picture layer approach:

-provides a wider support of design goals than the other approaches

-does not require changes in the signal processing part of the codec unlike the IRTG approach; and

-has similar implementation cost than the sub-picture approach.

-The contribution therefore concludes that the independent sub-picture layer approach is preferred for realizing independently coded picture regions.

 Discussion:

 It was commented that MCTS and IRTG are similar except how they treat boundaries.

 It was asked why layers are needed for independent bitstream operation.
 It was answered that it is a simple way to multiplex multiple bitstreams into a single bitstream.